intercity/chef-repo/cookbooks/nginx/README.md

   successive read operations) for reading a response from the proxied server.
 * `node['nginx']['client_max_body_size']` - specifies the maximum accepted body
   size of a client request, as indicated by the request header Content-Length.
+* `node['nginx']['repo_source']` - when installed from a package this attribute affects which yum repositories, if any, will be added before installing the nginx package.
+The default value of 'epel' will use the `yum::epel` recipe, 'nginx' will use the `nginx::repo` recipe, and setting no value will not add any additional repositories.

 ### Attributes for configuring the gzip module